sestelo/surf_clam_code/README.md

-# surf_clam_code
-Code for the paper "Nonparametric quantile regression captures regional variability and scaling deviations in Atlantic surfclam length–weight relationships"
+# R code for the manuscript "Nonparametric quantile regression captures regional variability and scaling deviations in Atlantic surfclam length–weight relationships"

+Code was written by Marta Sestelo.
+In case of questions or comments, please contact sestelo@uvigo.gal.

+Complete...

+Sesion info